yamtimor/yamtimor/README.md

 - **Cloud & DevOps:** AWS, Docker, Kubernetes, Git, Prometheus, Grafana
 - **Tools:** Pandas, Power BI

-## 🎯 What Drives Me

-- Building developer-first tooling in backend and data systems
-- Designing real-time, distributed architecture with clarity
-- Writing elegant, idiomatic Kotlin and Python
-- Exploring the potential of **Kotlin as a serious language for Data Engineering**
-- Sharing ideas and progress in public — to help and to grow

 ## ✨ A Bit Extra

 Outside of code, I’m a professional jazz pianist — 20 years at the keys.